Azure/portaldocs/portal-sdk/generated/design-patterns-resource-create.md

 <a name="change-log"></a>
 ## Change Log

+Aug 2021
+* Updated the guidance for link text of sub-screate and design of create validation.

-July 2021
+Jul 2021
-* Added guidance of region and resource group location for non-regional create (global create)
+* Added guidance of region and resource group location for non-regional create (global create).

-April 2021
+Apr 2021
 * Added change log.
 Updated guidance for hiding/disabling tabs in Optional Steps & Required Steps.

 Jul 2020